zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

 1. Get the utilization of the current node to be scored.
 Call it A.
 2. Calculate the current pod's total CPU requests and overhead.
 Call it B.
 3. Calculate the expected utilization if the pod is scheduled under this node by adding i.e. U = A + B.
-4. If U &lt;= 50%, return U+50 as the score
+4. If U &lt;= X%, return U+X as the score
-5. If 50% &lt; U &lt;= 100%, return 100 - U
+5. If X% &lt; U &lt;= 100%, return 100 - U
 6. If U > 100%, return 0

 For example, let’s say we have three nodes X, Y, and Z, with four cores each and utilization 1, 2, and 3 cores respectively.
 For simplicity, let’s assume our pod to be scheduled has 0 cores CPU requests and overhead.
+Let X = 50%.

 Utilization of each node: